To use Google Calendar Connector for HCL Notes (GCCHN), you must meet the following requirements.

 - Each user’s Person document must be kept in the Domino directory.

-- Need to apply a forwarding rule, apply it at the mail file level for each of your users.
-The rule makes sure that Domino continues to respond to availability requests.
+- Need to apply a forwarding rule—Apply it at the mail file level for each of your users to ensure that Domino continues to respond to availability requests.

 - Calendar Interop—Google Calendar supports only one external source of calendar availability data at a time.

 After a user migrates to Google Workspace, GCCHN wipes the existing Notes calendar and overwrites it with future Google Calendar events.
 To avoid losing data:

 - If you're trialing Google Workspace, don’t use GCCHN.
 Use GCCHN when you're fully committed to moving to a Google Workspace account.